chocolateboy/string_splitter/README.md

-As an example, the nominally unstructured output of many Unix commands is often formatted in a way that's tantalizingly close to being [machine-readable](https://en.wikipedia.org/wiki/Delimiter-separated_values), apart from a few pesky exceptions e.g.:
+As an example, the nominally unstructured output of many Unix commands is often formatted in a way that's tantalizingly close to being [machine-readable](https://en.wikipedia.org/wiki/Delimiter-separated_values), apart from a few pesky exceptions, e.g.:

 ```bash
 $ ls -l